leiachung41/leiachung41.github.io/Tree_View/README.md

 ## Description

-I praticed tree view UI without Javascript.
+I created tree view UI without Javascript.

-## Features

 I just used html and css that featured selector and label.

 ## Built with